andydunstall/piko/docs/getting-started.md

 ```

 You can also inspect the upstreams connected for that registered endpoint with
-`piko status proxy endpoints --forward <node ID>`.
-Such as in the above example
+`piko server status proxy endpoints --forward <node ID>`.
+Such as in the above
-the upstream is connected to node `piko-1-fuvaflv`:
+example the upstream is connected to node `piko-1-fuvaflv`:
 ```
-$ piko status proxy endpoints --forward piko-1-fuvaflv
+$ piko server status proxy endpoints --forward piko-1-fuvaflv
 endpoints:
   my-endpoint:
   - 172.18.0.7:39084